Charity shops. Now there’s a subject for a blog.

 My daughter on the other hand was much more decisive.
-Browsing around the charity shops in St Andrews she found a solid silver tureen ladle with a 1906 hallmark for £6.00!
-She bought it immediately and their Cambridge family meals now have a special splendour.
+Browsing around charity shops in upmarket St Andrews she found a solid silver tureen ladle with a 1906 hallmark for £6.00!
+She bought it immediately and their Cambridge family meals now have a certain splendour.

-Recently I was searching for a cummerbund for my grandson who was about to ‘step out ‘in his great grandfather’s dinner jacket.
-A casual enquiry at the local Heart Foundation resulted in an invitation into their storeroom where boxes of labeled and tidied articles were waiting for focused shoppers.
-Out of the first box tumbled an incredible range of neckwear; funereal black ties, exotic night-club dazzlers; thin shoe-lace styles, kipper ties, and a psychedelic selection from the 60’s.
-The next box was overflowing with bow ties: ones that clipped, others that hooked and a few classic ones that need an extra helping hand to tie manually Finally, success, a scarlet cummerbund surfaced and is currently being worn with a vintage dinner jacket.
+Recently I was searching for a cummerbund for my eldest grandson who was about to ‘step out ‘in his great grandfather’s dinner jacket.
+A casual enquiry at the local Heart Foundation resulted in an invitation into their back room where boxes of labeled articles were waiting for focused shoppers.
+Box one included an incredible range of neckwear; funereal black ties, exotic night-club dazzlers; thin shoe-lace styles, kipper ties, and a psychedelic selection from the 60’s.
+Box two overflowed with bow ties: ones that clipped, others that hooked and a few classic ones that required an extra hand to tie manually Finally, success!
+A scarlet cummerbund, to complement the vintage dinner jacket.

 It’s the stories behind these objects that fascinate me.
 I wonder where Mr. and Mrs. Gladstone were living before they were dropped into Arbroath’s High Street?
 What amazing parties have the cummerbunds attended?

-This week I’m off to the monthly auction at Taylor’s auction house in Montrose.
-On my first visit, a couple of years back, I watched open mouthed as assistants manhandled magnificent stags heads off the walls.
+This week I’m off to the monthly auction at Taylor’s Auctions in Montrose.
+A couple of years back, I watched open mouthed as assistants carried magnificent stags’ heads around.
 The bidder was ecstatic.
 Where were they bound for?
 A restaurant?
 A banker’s Scottish pile?
 America?
+What fun!

-Other unusualeccentricities for auction have included Polynesian figures, swords, antique pistols, bagpipes, Russian great coats and bottles of very old whisky. it’s amazing what some people collect.
-I feel another blog coming on.
+Other unusual auctions have included Polynesian figures, swords, antique pistols, bagpipes, toys, Russian great coats and bottles of very old whisky.
+It’s amazing what some people collect, love and then leave behind as they move on.